 Todd Rundgren was going to be on Midnight Special that week.

 Now, for those of you who don’t know, Midnight Special was a big deal in the early seventies.
 Appearing on it was a badge of honor that meant you’d arrived, so I’m sure it was something special for the performers.
-But for the television audience, it was a chance to see performances by bands that might never come through your area (though a surprising amount of bands did come through, because Bozeman was a college town).
+But for the television audience, it was a chance to see performances by bands that might never come through your area (though a surprising amount of bands did come through, because Bozeman is a college town).

 The week’s lineup would be announced in my brother’s Rolling Stone, which was another highlight for us rural kids living out in the middle of nowhere.
 And if the band or the performer was exciting enough, I would make the effort to stay up until midnight, which was HUGE for me because I loved to sleep.
 Sleep has always been one of my favorite pastimes, seriously, because I could escape whatever social hellhole I was living in and dream of something better.

 So I’m saying, it had to be a big deal for me to make it until 1 AM, even on a weekend.